List of viscosities

 of magnitude.
 Of all fluids, gases have the lowest viscosities, and thick liquids have the highest.

 The values listed in this article are representative estimates only, as they do not account for measurement uncertainties, variability in material definitions, or non-Newtonian behavior.

+Kinematic viscosity is dynamic viscosity divided by fluid density.
+This page lists only dynamic viscosity.

+Units and conversion factors

+For dynamic viscosity, the SI unit is Pascal-second.
+In engineering, the unit is usually Poise or centiPoise, with 1 Poise = 0.1 Pascal-second, and 1 centiPoise = 0.01 Poise.

+For kinematic viscosity, the SI unit is m^2/s.
+In engineering, the unit is usually Stoke or centiStoke, with 1 Stoke = 0.0001 m^2/s, and 1 centiStoke = 0.01 Stoke.

+For liquid, the dynamic viscosity is usually in the range of 0.001 to 1 Pascal-second, or 1 to 1000 centiPoise.
+The density is usually on the order of 1000 kg/m^3, i.e. that of water.
+Consequently, if a liquid has dynamic viscosity of n centiPoise, and its density is not too different from that of water, then its kinematic viscosity is around n centiStokes.

+For gas, the dynamic viscosity is usually in the range of 10 to 20 microPascal-seconds, or 0.01 to 0.02 centiPoise.
+The density is usually on the order of 0.5 to 5 kg/m^3.
+Consequently, its kinematic viscosity is around 2 to 40 centiStokes.

 Viscosities at or near standard conditions

 Here "standard conditions" refers to temperatures of 25 °C and pressures of 1 atmosphere.
 Where data points are unavailable for 25 °C or 1 atmosphere, values are given at a nearby temperature/pressure.

 The temperatures corresponding to each data point are stated explicitly.
 By contrast, pressure is omitted since gaseous viscosity depends only weakly on it.

 Gases

 Noble gases

 The simple structure of noble gas molecules makes them amenable to accurate theoretical treatment.
 For this reason, measured viscosities of the noble gases serve as important tests of the kinetic-molecular theory of transport processes in gases (see Chapman–Enskog theory).
 One of the key predictions of the theory is the following relationship between viscosity $\mu$, thermal conductivity $k$, and specific heat $c_v$:

 where $f$ is a constant which in general depends on the details of intermolecular interactions, but for spherically symmetric molecules is very close to $2.5$.

 This prediction is reasonably well-verified by experiments, as the following table shows.
 Indeed, the relation provides a viable means for obtaining thermal conductivities of gases since these are more difficult to measure directly than viscosity.